 Who should consume carbohydrates mid-workout?

 The importance of a mid-workout carbohydrate intake depends on the type of training you are doing.
-If you’re training lightly or heavily for less than an hour, and have had a sufficient pre-workout meal, you can probably skip the mid-workout carb boost.
+If you’re training for less than an hour, and have had a sufficient pre-workout meal, you can probably skip the mid-workout carb boost.
 Similarly, provided your pre-workout nutrition was adequate, you probably won’t require any mid-workout carbohydrates for long, low-intensity workouts.

 However, if you are training moderate-heavily for more than an hour, mid-workout carbohydrates are very beneficial.
 Athletes that are most likely to fall into this category include cyclists, distance runners and individuals involved in high-intensity team sports such as football.